MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 Because each RUN instruction creates a new layer in the container image, grouping actions into one RUN instruction, can reduce the number of layers.
 The backslash character ‘\’ is used to organize the instruction onto separate lines of the Dockerfile, while still using only one Run instruction.

-The following two examples will demonstrate the same operation, which results in container images of identical capability, however the two Dockerfiles constructed differently.
-The resulting images will also be compared.
+The following two examples demonstrate the same operation, which results in container images of identical capability, however the two Dockerfiles constructed differently.
+The resulting images are also compared.

 This first example downloads, extracts, and cleans up the Visual Studio redistributable package.
 Each of these actions are run in their own RUN instruction.